robmry/moby/docs/contributing/set-up-dev-env.md

    # docker --version
    Docker version 17.09.0-dev, build
    ```
+   Add `DOCKER_GRAPHDRIVER=` if you are running in an environment that does not support the
+   overlay storage driver in the development container.

     This Docker CLI should be built from the [docker-cli
     project](https://github.com/docker/cli) and needs to be a Linux